-- 1. Review guidelines below to ensure proper documentation has been received and all procedures are properly followed. - 2.
-Complete Section A. - 3.
-Your signature is required in Section G. (Please note: A signature guarantee is required for distributions of \$150,000 or more) - 4.
+- 1. Complete Section J. - 2.
+If any change of address was indicated in the Participant Information section, the participant's notarized signature will be required in the Participant Signature section. - 3.
+Your signature is required in Section J. (Please note: A signature guarantee is required for distributions of \$150,000 or more.) - 4.
 Submit this form to the Processing Center.